Director of Family Engagement

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha does not avoid standardized testing.
+Alpha doesn't sidestep standardized testing.
 We welcome it.
-If you are seeking a school that sidesteps rigor or dilutes expectations, this is not the right place.
-But if you believe in maintaining high standards—and supporting every student to meet them—begin here.
+If you seek a school that avoids rigor or dilutes expectations, this role isn't for you.
+But if you value setting high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)